BBC is force for unity in face of division from fake news and social media, says director-general Lord Hall - Press Gazette

 Picture: BBC

-1 thought on “BBC is force for unity in face of division from fake news and social media, says director-general Lord Hall”
+2 thoughts on “BBC is force for unity in face of division from fake news and social media, says director-general Lord Hall”

+This plonker is so out of touch with the British public, it’s time to defund the BBC.

 my best friend’s sister-in-law makes $61 an hour on the computer.
 She has been out of work for 6 months but last month her pay check was $12632 just working on the computer for a few hours. visit the website